VLBI astrometry of radio stars to link radio and optical celestial reference frames - II. 11 radio stars: Acknowledgements

 The European VLBI Network is a joint facility of independent European, African, Asian, and North American radio astronomy institutes.
 Scientific results from data presented in this publication are derived from the following EVN project codes: EZ029, EX009.

 This work has made use of data from the European Space Agency (ESA) mission \textit{Gaia} (\url{https://www.cosmos.esa.int/gaia}), processed by the \textit{Gaia} Data Processing and Analysis Consortium (DPAC, \url{https://www.cosmos.esa.int/web/gaia/dpac/consortium}).
 Funding for the DPAC has been provided by national institutions, in particular the institutions participating in the \textit{Gaia} Multilateral Agreement.
 The \textit{Gaia} services (\url{https://gaia.ari.uni-heidelberg.de/index.html}) provided by the Astronomisches Rechen-Institut (ARI) of the University of Heidelberg are used in \textit{Gaia} data retrieval.
+The Python package for \textit{Gaia} DR3 parallax zero-point correction developed by P. Ramos can be found at \url{https://gitlab.com/icc-ub/public/gaiadr3_zeropoint}, and the coefficients used in this paper can be found at \url{https://github.com/yedings/Parallax-bias-correction-in-the-Galactic-plane}.

 This research has made use of the Astrophysics Data System, funded by NASA under Cooperative Agreement 80NSSC21M0056.

 Software and Python packages used in this work (in alphabetical order): AIPS \citep{2003ASSL..285..109G}, Astropy \citep{astropy2013,astropy2018,astropy2022}, Difmap \citep{1997ASPC..125...77S}, emcee \citep{2013PASP..125..306F}, Matplotlib \citep{2007CSE.....9...90H}, Numpy \citep{harris2020array}, Pandas \citep{2022zndo...3509134T}, ParselTongue \citep{2006ASPC..351..497K}, Scipy \citep{2020NatMe..17..261V}, and TOPCAT \citep{2005ASPC..347...29T}.